-i.
-Independence and impartiality of the tribunal

-1. General complaint
+- i.
+Independence and impartiality of the tribunal - 1.
+General complaint

-- 31. The complainant generally argues that the "virtually inexistent separation of powers in Kosovo and the lack of rules on ethnic composition of the local commissioners" show that the HPCC lacked independence and impartiality.
-He does not elaborate on those arguments. - 32.
-The SRSG argues in substance that the HPCC was established as an independent organ, and that there is no evidence of the SRSG interfering in the decision-making of the HPCC and no law granting the SRSG the power to overturn the decisions of the HPCC.
-Regarding the ethnic composition of the HPCC panel, the SRSG notes that it was composed of two non-Kosovo residents and one person from Kosovo.
-Although the one commissioner from Kosovo was of Albanian ethnicity, the majority of non-Kosovo residents ensured that "the views of the local member of the [HPCC] panel would be outweighed if they had proved discriminative".
+- 33. The complainant generally argues that the "virtually inexistent separation of powers in Kosovo and the lack of rules on ethnic composition of the local commissioners" show that the HPCC lacked independence and impartiality.
+He does not elaborate on those arguments. - 34.
+The SRSG argues in substance that the HPCC was established as an independent organ, and that the commissioners were appointed by the SRSG for fixed terms, and could only be removed in exceptional circumstances.
+The SRSG does not comment on the argument regarding the lack of rules on the ethnic composition of the HPCC.

-- 33. The Panel notes that the complainant's objections regarding virtually inexistent separation of powers in Kosovo and the lack of rules on the ethnic composition of the HPCC, are very general in nature.
-The complainant fails to point out any specific reason he would have to doubt the independence and impartiality of the HPCC on such grounds, or to elaborate on those theories. - 34.
+- 35. The Panel notes that the complainant's objections regarding virtually inexistent separation of powers in Kosovo and the lack of rules on the ethnic composition of the HPCC, are very general in nature.
+The complainant fails to point out any specific reason he would have to doubt the independence and impartiality of the HPCC on such grounds, or to elaborate on those theories. - 36.
 The Panel concludes that this part of the complaint is not substantiated.
 It therefore cannot be accepted as well-founded.